united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/mqtt/index.md

 ---
-title: "The United datamodel / MQTT messages"
+title: "The UMH datamodel / MQTT"
-linkTitle: "MQTT and datamodel"
+linkTitle: "The UMH datamodel / MQTT"
 weight: 2
 description: >
   All events or subsequent changes in production are transmitted via MQTT in the following data model